Object storage access control with Apache Ranger#

-You can use the Apache Ranger integration with SEP to control access to Hive and Delta Lake data sources configured in any catalog using the SEP Hive or Delta Lake connectors.
+You can use the Apache Ranger integration with SEP to control access to Hive, Delta Lake, and Iceberg data sources configured in any catalog using the SEP Hive, Delta Lake, or Iceberg connectors.

 This is specifically useful in the following scenarios: